 Young Athletes provides children with activities and games that meet their individual skill and ability levels, while allowing them to play together in a fun and inclusive environment.
-The program shows that all children should be valued for their talents and abilities.
 Children of all abilities take part, and they all benefit.

 - Young Athletes is easy to do and fun for all.
 It can be done at home, in schools or in the community using the Young Athletes Activity Guide and basic equipment.

 - Motor Skills.
 Children with ID who took part in an eight-week Young Athletes curriculum saw seven month’s development in motor skills.
 This compared to a three month gain in motor skills for children who did not participate.

 - Social, emotional and learning skills.
 Parents and teachers of children who took part in the Young Athletes curriculum said the children learned skills that they will use in pre-primary school.
 The children were more enthusiastic and confident.
 They also played better with other children.